-Neo-Nazis Are Planning A Concert For Hitler's Birthday In Poland
+Neo-Nazis Are Planning A Concert In Poland For Hitler's Birthday

 BuzzFeed News also attended a conference the day before November's march organized by Polish white nationalist publication Szturm that included the creator of the Russian white nationalist clothing brand White Rex, Denis Nikitin.
 American alt-right leader Richard Spencer was also due to speak at the conference, but pulled out at the last minute saying he feared the Polish government would bar him from entering the country.

-At the same time that Poland is under fire for its new law about the holocaust, a news report about neo-Nazi activity inside the country has caused a national scandal.
+At the same time that Poland is under fire for its new law about the Holocaust, a news report about neo-Nazi activity inside the country has caused a national scandal.

-Last month, Poland's independent TVN broadcaster released a documentary released last month with footage from a similar celebration of Hitler's birthday last year that included a swastika-shaped birthday cake, a flaming swastika, and participants chanting "Seig Heil."
+Last month, Poland's independent TVN broadcaster released a documentary with footage from a similar celebration of Hitler's birthday last year that included a swastika-shaped birthday cake, a flaming swastika, and participants chanting "Seig Heil."
 TVN also reported that an aide to an MP from Poland's most nationalist faction, the National Movement, was involved with Pride and Modernity.

 (On its website, Pride and Modernity has denied that it was involved as an organization in the 2017 event.)